Sign In Forgot Password

 The idea of repentance in Jewish thought is a return to the path of righteousness.
 Devoting an entire month to take dedicated steps of introspection, assessment, goal setting and forgiveness (of both your own transgressions as well as those of others), provides a clean slate and a purposeful path into a new year that is guided by truth and mercy.
 Our rabbis and Jewish leaders of old knew that this could not be done in a day, and with the customs of Elul, they set their people up for successfully leaving one year behind and beginning fresh in the new year.

 "Shema" comes from the Hebrew root "to listen."
 When you sign up for Shema Circles, you are making a 1-hour, September-May monthly commitment to a special group of 8-10 congregants.
 You'll spend the academic year learning, sharing, laughing and making new discoveries together through a combination of Jewish and secular source material.
-Sign up here by August 20 to share your date/time/location preferences, and we'll get back to you in late August to reveal your group assignment!
 If you have any questions about the discussion content or format, just email melissa@pjtc.net.

 Community S'lichot

-Saturday, September 9, 2023 at 7:30PM, virtually via Zoom and Facebook Live and in person at PJTC.
-Join us September 9 at 7:30PM in Galpert Sanctuary for an Adult Education opportunity for our Scientists in Synagogues series, followed by a spiritual preview of the High Holy Days.
+Saturday, September 28, 2023 at 7:00PM, virtually via Zoom and in-person at PJTC.
+Join us September 28 at 7:00PM in Galpert Sanctuary for an Adult Education opportunity for our Scientists in Synagogues series, followed by a spiritual preview of the High Holy Days.
 The Selichot service invites us to explore the spiritual themes and the musical motifs of the Yamim Nora’im, the Days of Awe, from Rosh Hashanah through Yom Kippur, so we can begin to prepare for this special time at PJTC.

 SHIRAH: High Holy Days Edition